 Pelvic floor dysfunction is often discussed in the context of pregnancy, and can cause pain, urinary incontinence, and fecal incontinence, amongst other symptoms, which can significantly affect your quality of life.
 There is increasing research to support the role of physiotherapy in the management of these conditions during pregnancy and postpartum.

-Some of our registered physiotherapists are trained in non-internal pelvic floor assessment and management.
 Further, they are trained to recognize when an individual may benefit from referral to more specialized care.
 Book today to see whether our approach is right for you.

 Physiotherapy for Vertigo